woocommerce/woocommerce/readme.txt

 * Added italian translation by Roberto Lioniello
 * Added swedish translation by Stefan Johansson
 * Made cart page hide the 'no shipping methods found' message unless the user has calculated shipping.
+* Given shop_manager role capabilities of an editor
+* Fixed menu order when logged in as a shop manager

 = 1.1.2 - 23/10/2011 =
 * Coupons can be applied to variations (by ID)